Baggiest/Baggiest/README.md

 - 🌱 I’m currently learning rust hopefully
 - 💬 Ask me about JS backends frontends and stuff
 - 📫 How to reach me: at Discord **Baggie#2048** || **@Baggiest**
-- ⚡ Fun fact: These stats you see above I don't know how to align them center, so take what you will about my css skills
+- ⚡ Fun fact: These stats you see above, they took me a long time to figure out how to center them

 <a href="https://www.buymeacoffee.com/MrBaggieBug"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a cookie&emoji=🍪&slug=MrBaggieBug&button_colour=FFDD00&font_colour=000000&font_family=Lato&outline_colour=000000&coffee_colour=ffffff" align="right" /></a>